-- The Test button, under USB LATENCY, displays information about the speed of the USB connection.
+- LASER displays information about the current laser cartridge(s) installed in the laser system.
+If a red 'x' appears, this indicates that the laser cartridge is either not functioning properly or is disabled because one of the safety interlocked doors to the laser system is open (causing the interlock system to disable the laser). - The Test button, under USB LATENCY, displays information about the speed of the USB connection.
 Typical USB 2.0 performance should be below 10 msec and worst case USB 2.0 performance should be below 100 msec. - SYSTEM displays information about your personal computer. - ALARMS shows the status of the over-temperate circuit in the material processing area and indicates if the Thermal Sensor circuit battery is low in power.
-If the Thermal Sensor inside the laser system is triggered, an alarm will sound and the laser will be shut down. - FIXTURES indicates if a cutting table is installed on the table and properly detected. - INTERLOCKS displays the status of the Top, Front or Rear Doors of the laser system. - COMPRESSOR . shows the status of the air supply unit which supplies compressed air for the air assist feature. - The RUNTIME DIAGNOSTICS box is for use when troubleshooting. - The PRINT button gathers the information displayed on the Diagnostics Tab into a PDF file.
+If the Thermal Sensor inside the laser system is triggered, an alarm will sound and the laser will be shut down. - FIXTURES indicates if a cutting table is installed on the engraving table and properly detected. - INTERLOCKS displays the status of the Top, Front or Rear Doors of the laser system. - COMPRESSOR . shows the status of the ULS computer Controlled Compressed Air Unit which supplies compressed air for the air assist feature. - The RUNTIME DIAGNOSTICS box is for use when troubleshooting. - The PRINT button gathers the information displayed on the Diagnostics Tab into a PDF file.
 This PDF file can be emailed to the Customer Service Team at ULS for aid in troubleshooting.